This guide outlines the required steps to creating an Interactive PDF with text entry fields using Adobe Acrobat Pro.

 You will need to have Adobe Acrobat Pro installed on your computer to create an interactive PDF.
-Ensure to run any updates on the application if available.
+Ensure you run any updates on the application if available.
 If you do not have Adobe Acrobat Pro please contact IT Service Desk via firstname.lastname@example.org for assistance.
-It’s worth noting that Adobe Acrobat Reader, the free program distributed by Adobe that allows you to view PDFs does not have the required, advanced features of Acrobat Pro as outlined in this guide.
+It’s worth noting that Adobe Acrobat Reader, the free program distributed by Adobe that allows you to view PDFs does not have the same, necessary, advanced features of Acrobat Pro as outlined in this guide.

 Create an interactive PDF

 Step 1: Launch the Adobe Acrobat Pro application.

 Step 2: To locate the file you want to turn into an interactive document, click ‘File’ in the top menu bar and then select ‘Open’.

 Step 3: Under the ‘View’ panel in the menu bar, navigate to Tools > Prepare form > Open’.
 The following message will appear in the window “Select a file or scan a document to begin”.